Satvik12221as/surfers-cv/README.md

 # 🚀 How to Run the Game

-Once the setup is complete, you can start the game with this single command:
+Start the game using this command in your terminal:

 python main.py

-The game window will open, your webcam will turn on, and you'll be ready to play!

 # 📂 Project Structure